 McCune, Kansas, is a small town in southwest Crawford County on the divide between the Neosho River and Lightning Creek.
 As of the 2020 census, the city’s population was 370, and its total area is 0.31 square miles.

 A post office called Time was established on January 19, 1875, half a mile north of present-day McCune.
-However, on August 12, 1878, it was moved to McCune, a new town named in honor of Isaac McCune, who owned and had been farming the land.
+However, on August 12, 1878, it was moved to McCune, a new town named in honor of Isaac McCune, who owned and farmed the land.
 J.F.
 McCune became the postmaster.
 At that time, the office consisted of a small box containing 15 pigeon holes.
 However, it soon became necessary to supersede this box with one considerably larger.

 McCune was located on the St. Louis and San Francisco Railroad’s Parsons subdivision.